 Poetry at Kearny Street Workshop

-Poetry is an integral and important part of Kearny Street Workshop’s mission.
+Poetry is an integral to Kearny Street Workshop’s mission.
 Since our inception, poetry has imagined a stronger future for Asian Pacific American communities in the SF Bay Area.
-We are the premiere home for Asian Pacific American poets on the West Coast.
-As an organization focusing on APA communities and supporting the diverse tapestry of voices in the SF Bay Area, we understand the unique position poetry holds in activism, community-building, creating meaning, and transforming society.
+We are the premiere home for Asian Pacific American poets on the West Coast and as an organization focusing on APA communities and supporting the diverse tapestry of voices in the SF Bay Area, we understand the unique position poetry holds in activism, community-building, creating meaning, and transforming society.
 As an organization, our programming is led by poetry vis-a-vis our Co-Executive Directors and dedicated Program staff: all poets who uplift poetry as a key means to how art gets us free.

 Title